freedio/freedio/README.md

 - 👋 Hi, I’m Dominik
-- 👀 I’m interested in FORTH, Kotlin, Java, Reactive Systems
+- 👀 I’m interested in FORTH, Kotlin, Java, Reactive Systems, Lean Dev, and I'm just generally a YES person
-- 🌱 I’m currently learning how to build a strawbale house and how to make tea, salad and vegetables from wild plants
+- 🌱 I'm a restless learner in many areas of life: physical, science, philosophy, arts, and of course the fast growing IT
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything interesting, promising, new,
-- 📫 How to reach me: dom@coradec.com
+- 📫 How to reach me: dom@coradec.com (business, dominik@wezel.ch (private)
 - I've migrated to JetBrains Space and GitLab, so there's no more development here

 <!---